Svetlana Alliluyeva: Political asylum and later life

 Alliluyeva accepted.
 The Indian government feared condemnation by the Soviet Union, so she was immediately sent from India to Rome.
-When the Qantas flight arrived in Rome, Alliluyeva immediately traveled farther to Geneva, Switzerland, where the government arranged her a tourist visa and accommodation for six weeks.
-She traveled to the United States, leaving her adult children in the USSR.
+When the Qantas flight arrived in Rome, Alliluyeva immediately travelled farther to Geneva, Switzerland, where the government arranged her a tourist visa and accommodation for six weeks.
+She travelled to the United States, leaving her adult children in the USSR.
 Upon her arrival in New York City in April 1967, she gave a press conference denouncing her father's legacy and the Soviet government.

-After living for several months in Mill Neck, Long Island under Secret Service protection, Alliluyeva moved to Princeton, New Jersey, where she lectured and wrote, later moving to Pennington, and then to Wisconsin.
+After living for several months in Mill Neck, Long Island under US Secret Service protection, Alliluyeva moved to Princeton, New Jersey, where she lectured and wrote, later moving to Pennington, New Jersey, and then to Wisconsin.

 In a 2010 interview, she described herself as "quite happy here [in Wisconsin]."
 Her children who were left behind in the Soviet Union did not maintain contact with her.
 While Western sources saw a KGB hand behind this, her children claimed that this is because of her complex character.
 In 1983, after the Soviet government had stopped blocking Alliluyeva's attempts to communicate with her USSR-based children, her son Iosif began to call her regularly and planned to visit her in England, but was refused permission to travel by the Soviet authorities.

 She experimented with various religions.
-Her first book, Twenty Letters to a Friend, caused a worldwide sensation and brought her, some estimate, about $2,500,000.
+Her first book, Twenty Letters to a Friend, caused a worldwide sensation and brought her, some estimate, about US$2,500,000.
 Alliluyeva herself stated that she gave away much of her book proceeds to charity and by around 1986 had become impoverished, facing debt and failed investments.

 In 1970, Alliluyeva answered an invitation from Frank Lloyd Wright's widow, Olgivanna Lloyd Wright, to visit Wright's winter studio, Taliesin West, in Scottsdale, Arizona.
 In 1978, Alliluyeva became a US citizen as Lana Peters, and in 1982, she moved with her daughter to Cambridge in England, where they shared an apartment near the Cambridge University Botanic Garden.